ShehryaarO-O/GC-DA-25/README.md

 ---

-## 📌 Deliverbales Required in the Problem Statement
+## 📌 Deliverbales Required to be tackled in the Problem Statement

 - What drove revenue (Performance Driver Analysis)?
 - How much did each marketing lever contribute (Marketing ROI/Impact Analysis)?